ddz16/GraphTextPretrain/README.md

 pip install pytorch_lightning
 ```

+# Acknowledgment

+This repository uses some code from [Graphormer](https://github.com/microsoft/Graphormer/).
+Thanks to the original authors for their work!

 # Directory Structure

 Although we only use the GIN with 5 layers and a 300-dimensional hidden size as the graph encoder, we also provide the Graphormer model and the GIN model with virtual nodes.